Where Are We Now

 Creativity from Clay

 John Warnock and Charles Geschke were computer scientists based out of Palo Alto, California.
-While working for Xerox Corporation, the pair were able to develop a programming language called PostScript, to precisely describe the shape, size, and position of objects on a digital page through mathematical terms.
-The language allowed anyone to generate a representation of the page coded, on any device supported.
-Xerox Corporation did not approve the technology, thinking it would not do successful in the market.
+While working for Xerox, the pair were able to develop a programming language called PostScript.
+This language was able to precisely describe the shape, size, and position of objects on a digital page using mathematical terms.
+The language allowed anyone to generate a representation of the page in code on any supported device.
+Xerox did not approve the technology, thinking it would not be successful in the market.
 The duo took their talents and their language to found their own company, Adobe Inc.

-Adobe Inc.’s product, PostScript, started getting a lot more traction once the company started building algorithms to read online documents in different languages.
-By 1987, PostScript had become an industry-standard printing language in the office world, with nearly 400 third party softwares supporting the technology and licensing agreements with 19 different printing companies.
+Adobe's product, PostScript, started gaining more traction once the company started to build algorithms that read online documents in different coding languages.
+By 1987, PostScript had become an industry-standard printing language in the office world, with nearly 400 third party software products supporting the technology and licensing agreements with 19 different printing companies.

-As the years went on, Adobe went on to release more products such as Illustrator and Photoshop, digital object-oriented drawing programs for the Apple Macintosh.
-Most notably, the company also invented the Portable Document Format, or PDF, to read, edit, and distribute online documents without disrupting its resolution.
+As years went by, Adobe released more products, such as Illustrator and Photoshop.
+These were digital object-oriented drawing programs developed for the Apple Macintosh.
+Most notably, the company also invented the Portable Document Format, or PDF, to read, edit, and distribute online documents without disrupting its resolution or formatting.

-To date, John Warnock and Charles Geshke are known as the pioneers of graphics and digital publishing.
+To this day, John Warnock and Charles Geshke are known as the pioneers of graphics and digital publishing.

 Buy One, Get Creativity Free

-Adobe’s Creative Cloud is the front runner of digital art when it comes to serving creators.
-The wide selection of software, along with the various applications of each software, allow the platform to support any kind of creator.
-Statically, 90% of all digital professionals use Adobe Photoshop in some way for their work.
+Adobe’s Creative Cloud is the frontrunner to digital art when it comes to serving creators.
+The wide selection of software and various applications of each software allow the platform to support any creator in any industry.
+Today, around 90% of all digital professionals use Adobe Photoshop in some way for their work.